 I'm also increasingly fascinated by where technology is taking the creative world.
 AI tools for image and video generation are changing what's possible, and I believe the best use of those tools is in the hands of people who still care about the craft behind them — not replacing the human element, but expanding it.

 The best creative work starts with genuinely understanding the person or organization behind it.
-I ask a lot of questions before I pick up a camera or open a code editor.
+I ask a lot of questions before I ever pick up a camera or open a code editor.

 Mentoring teenagers is one of the most important things I do.
 Helping young people discover who they are — especially in their faith — is the kind of work that grounds everything else.
 It's slow, invisible, and irreplaceable.